Get 80% off your plan for your first 3 months*

 What type of online business could you set up?

-Online businesses fall into four main categories, each with different startup requirements and income potential.
+Online businesses you can run from home fall into four main categories, each with different startup requirements and income potential.
 Understanding these categories helps you match your skills and budget to the right opportunity:

 Online retail business ideas

-A Xero survey of online small businesses revealed the most popular retail categories.
-These trends can help you identify proven markets with strong demand.
+Retail remains one of the most popular ways to start an online business from home.
+A survey of online small businesses revealed the most popular retail categories, offering useful insight into proven markets with strong demand.

-North American preferences differ slightly from global trends.
-North American top categories:
+North American preferences differ slightly from global trends:

 Make something yourself